collective/uwosh.portaltabssearchbox/README.md

 uwosh.portaltabssearchbox
 =========================

-moves search box into portal tabs
+This product moves the standard Plone search box into the portal tabs viewlet, to free up vertical space on the page.